Winter is coming.

 The downside of space heaters is the propensity to cause fires.
 You have to be extremely careful when using one.

-Never ever leave a space heater on when you leave the house.
+Never leave a space heater on when you leave the house.
 In fact, you should unplug it when you aren’t going to be home just to be safe.
-Keep them at least three feet away from any type of flammable material (including carpets – so never place it on a carpeted floor!).
-Also, ensure you get a space heater with an automatic shut-off if it tips over.

 Taking these precautions will ensure your space heater remains safe and effective all winter.

-How to Prepare Your House for Winter
+Prepare Your House for Winter

-Windows
+Seal the Windows

 Luckily, there’s an easy do-it-yourself solution to drafty windows, and that’s plastic.
-You can get a DIY-window insulation kit for easy, no-fuss insulation, or simply use plastic sheeting and double-sided tape.
+You can get a DIY window insulation kit for easy, no-fuss insulation, or simply use plastic sheeting and double-sided tape.

-The plastic and tape options doesn’t have as powerful of a seal as the kits, but it’s a lower cost easy alternative that will make a noticeable difference. .
-Losing the window is a small price to pay for saving all that warmth.
+The plastic-and-tape option doesn’t have as powerful a seal as the kits, but it’s a cheap, easy alternative that will make a noticeable difference.

-Insulation
+Double-Check the Insulation

 Though it seems overwhelming, installing insulation isn’t that difficult.
 All you need is the right type of insulation, gloves, and a staple gun.
-Lay the insulation out, hold it in place, and staple it to secure it to the wall/ceiling.

 Installing weather stripping is straightforward.
 It simply goes in the creases of all the doors.
 Weather stripping keeps the cold air from leaking in via closed doorways.